 There are two routes up to the fortress: the first is via Orbiri Street from Abanotubani.
 It starts with a steep staircase that gives you a great vantage over the domed bathhouses and an up-close view of the Duma Mosque minaret.

-The second, even more, the picturesque route is via the Betlemi Street Stairs.
+The second, even more, picturesque route is via the Betlemi Street Stairs.
 Starting from Lado Asatiani Street, follow Betlemi Rise to the church, pausing on the terrace for a view.

 The path continues through a patch of the forest to the foot of Mother of Georgia and the Kartlis Deda Viewpoint.
 The path branches out in several directions towards the top – they all end up in the same place.